The Queen's College

 I read for a BA in Oriental Studies (Egyptology with Akkadian) at Harris Manchester College, Oxford, receiving the Gibbs Prize in Egyptology and Ancient Near Eastern Studies and the Arthur Lenman Senior Memorial Prize.
 I stayed on for an MSt in Oriental Studies as a Clarendon Scholar, training in art-historical approaches alongside specialised work on Egyptian images and texts.
 I am now working towards my doctorate as the Barns Student in Egyptology at The Queen's College.

-My DPhil project explores the forms and construction of 'composite' images in ancient Egyptian visual culture.
+My DPhil project (supervised by Prof. John Baines and Dr Elizabeth Frood) explores the forms and construction of 'composite' images in ancient Egyptian visual culture.
 These include 'mixed' human-animal and multi-animal forms of deities and demons.
-Currently, I concentrate on the usage, distribution and significance of ophidian elements in such images, in contexts which include New Kingdom underworld books and Graeco-Roman temple reliefs.
-I have previously explored this topic using Predynastic ceremonial objects, Middle Kingdom magic, and early Mesopotamian glyptic.
+Currently, I concentrate on the usage, distribution and significance of ophidian elements in such images.

-Major goals of my research are to explain the ubiquity, rarity or ostensible non-existence of certain anatomical configurations, to situate the incorporation of animal elements within a wider set of ancient Egyptian representational strategies centred on the body, and to model and compare iconographic systems between periods and contexts of representation.
+Major goals of my research are to explain the ubiquity, rarity or ostensible non-existence of certain anatomical configurations, to situate the incorporation of animal elements within a wider set of ancient Egyptian representational strategies centred on the body, and to model and compare iconographies between periods and contexts.

 Recent Publications and/or Conferences: